tpcarmen/WordPress-Command-Line-sitemap.xml-Generator/README.md

 It’s not shareware, nagware, guiltware or anything else.
 It’s just free, and I have released it under the MIT Licence.

-Once an hour, or whenever you want, it
+Once an hour, or whenever you want, it:

 * Queries the WordPress database for the page list
 * Creates an updated sitemap.xml file

-That’s it.

 It doesn’t phone home, notify anybody, or do anything else.
-It creates your sitemap and exits.
+It just creates your sitemap and exits.

 Also, I believe that it is free from vulnerabilities, since it is not callable from the web and takes no user input of any sort.